MMauro94/matrix-revolution/README.md

 A `const Matrix<T>` cannot be modified, so it needs to return a `const MatrixCell<T>`.
 If we allowed the copy constructor it would be possible to assign a `const MatrixCell<T>` to a `MatrixCell<T>`, thus allowing to modify a `const Matrix<T>`.
 For this reason we decided to delete the copy constructor.
 We could have triggered a deep copy, but this behaviour would have been unexpected by the end user and has no practical use.

+### Vectors and covectors
+Vectors and covectors are not specially handled.
+They are simply a `nx1` and `1xn` matrices.
+There are the methods `isVector()` and `isCovector()`.
+We chose to do this because they are simply a property of a matrix, and are not a characterization (e.g. a `1x1` matrix is both a vector and a covector).

 ## Testing
 In the `tests.cpp` file there is a main function that can be called to ensure that all tests are successful.
 Every major method is tested.